-41 Federally Listed Bird Species, Bald Eagles, and Migratory Birds area.
-Based on their preferred habitats, the piping plover, red knot, eastern black rail, and wood 1 stork would occur along the Gulf of Mexico coastline in Wakulla County (Table 3-18).
-The eastern 2 black rail and wood stork prefer estuarine and freshwater marsh habitats for foraging, but there 3 are no known wood stork nesting areas or documented locations of eastern black rail nesting 4 within the study area.
-Overwintering piping plovers and red knots forage in beach and estuarine 5 shoreline areas, migrating to the area in July (plovers) and September (red knots) and departing 6 in May.
+Federally Listed Bird Species, Bald Eagles, and Migratory Birds

+The potential for impacts from noise and aircraft strikes on federally listed bird species, bald eagles, and migratory birds would be influenced by their likelihood of occurrence in the study area.
+Based on their preferred habitats, the piping plover, red knot, eastern black rail, and wood stork would occur along the Gulf of Mexico coastline in Wakulla County (Table 3-17).
+The eastern black rail and wood stork prefer estuarine and freshwater marsh habitats for foraging, but there are no known wood stork nesting areas or documented locations of eastern black rail nesting within the study area.
+Overwintering piping plovers and red knots forage in beach and estuarine shoreline areas, migrating to the area in July (plovers) and September (red knots) and departing in May.
 The red-cockaded woodpecker (RCW) is a resident species that occurs in pine habitats.
-7 8 Within the study area, the RCW range includes portions of Wakulla, Leon, Liberty, Gadsden, and 9 Walton Counties (Figure 3-18).
-Bald eagles prefer forested areas near waterbodies, with documented nest trees located under portions of IR-096, both along the coastline and near inland 10 waterbodies and rivers in Washington, Jackson, Liberty, Leon, and Wakulla counties (Figure 3-18).
-11 Wading bird rookeries are also present under multiple portions of IR-096, including Washington, 12 Leon, and Wakulla counties (Figure 3-18).
-While foraging, most of these species are typically 13 below the aircraft floor of IR-096; however, eagles and wood storks may soar within the flight 14 corridor, as would many migratory bird species.
-Piping plovers, red knots, and other migratory 15 birds may occur within the flight corridor during migration.
-16
+Within the study area, the RCW range includes portions of Wakulla, Leon, Liberty, Gadsden, and Walton Counties (Figure 3-19).
+Bald eagles prefer forested areas near waterbodies, with documented nest trees located under portions of IR-090, both along the coastline and near inland waterbodies and rivers in Washington, Jackson, Liberty, Leon, and Wakulla counties (Figure 3-19).
+Wading bird rookeries are also present under multiple portions of IR-090, including Washington, Leon, and Wakulla counties (Figure 3-19).
+While foraging, most of these species are typically below the aircraft floor of IR-090; however, eagles and wood storks may soar within the flight corridor, as would many migratory bird species.
+Piping plovers, red knots, and other migratory birds may occur within the flight corridor during migration.